-The species and siting should not
+The species and siting should no

-give rise to pressures leading to pruning, lop due to space, amen or future infrastructure issues.
+give rise to pressures in the future leading to pruning, lopping or felling due to space, amenity, ownership or future infrastructure maintenance issues.

 Retained trees must be designed into the scheme in a positive way, such as a focal point within public open space.